George Washington Bridge: Decks

 The George Washington Bridge's total width is 119 ft.
 When the upper deck was built, it was only 12 ft thick without any stiffening trusses on the sides, resulting in a deck weighing 1100 lb/ft2 and a length-to-thickness ratio of about 350 to 1.
 At the time of the George Washington Bridge's opening, most long suspension spans had stiffening trusses on their sides, and spans generally had a length-to-thickness ratio of 60 to 1, which translated to a weight of 13000 to 14000 lb/ft2 and a thickness equivalent to an 11-story building.
-During the planning process, Ammann designed the deck around the "deflection theory", an as-yet-unconfirmed assumption that longer suspension decks did not need to be as stiff in proportion to its length, because the weight of the longer deck itself would provide a counterweight against the deck's movement.
+During the planning process, Ammann designed the deck around the "deflection theory", an as-yet-unconfirmed assumption that a longer suspension deck did not need to be as stiff in proportion to its length, because the weight of the longer deck itself would provide a counterweight against the deck's movement.
 This had been tested by Leon Moisseiff when he designed the Manhattan Bridge in 1909, though it was less than half the length of the George Washington Bridge.
-Stiffening trusses were ultimately excluded from the George Washington Bridge's design to save money; instead, a system of plate girders was installed on the underside of the upper deck.
+Stiffening trusses were ultimately excluded from the George Washington Bridge's design to save money; instead, a system of plate girders was installed under the upper deck.
 This provided the stiffening that was necessary for the bridge deck, and it was replicated on the lower deck during its construction.
 The plate-girders underneath each deck, combined with an open-truss design on the bridge's side that connected the decks with each other, resulted in an even stiffer span that was able to resist torsional forces.

 Cables

 Four 3 ft-diameter main cables support the bridge deck.
-Each main cable contained 61 strands, with each strand made of 434 individual wires, for a total of 26,474 wires per main cable, and 105,986 in all.
+Each main cable contained 61 strands of wire rope, with each strand made of 434 individual wires, for a total of 26,474 wires per main cable, and 105,986 in all.
 The cables are covered by a sheath of weather-resistant steel.
-The upper bridge deck is held by vertical suspender wires attached directly to the main cables by saddle connections; the lower deck is supported by girders attached to the upper.
+The upper bridge deck is held by vertical suspender cables attached directly to the main cables by saddle connections; the lower deck is supported by girders attached to the upper.
+There are 592 suspender cables, which are 38 to 674 ft long.

-The main cables are anchored in concrete on both sides of the bridge, in a purpose-built anchorage on the New York side and bored and set directly into the cliffs of the Palisades on the New Jersey.
-Originally, the end of each was cable was supposed to receive one of several ornamental designs, such as a wing, fin, tire, or statue; cost-savings after the start of the Great Depression in 1929 preempted the flourishes.
+The main cables are anchored in concrete on both sides of the bridge, in a purpose-built anchorage on the New York side and bored and set directly into the cliffs of the Palisades on the New Jersey side.
+Originally, the end of each cable was supposed to receive one of several ornamental designs, such as a wing, fin, tire, or statue; cost-savings after the start of the Great Depression in 1929 preempted the flourishes.